PsychNeuro/ed1/book/glossary.md

 is an informal term referring to a cluster of effects characterizing +dependence on a drug, typically measured in terms of +tolerance and the presence of +withdrawal-symptoms.

 #### ADHD
 stands for *attention deficit hyperactivity disorder*, which is a developmental disorder characterized by two distinct dominant symptoms: difficulty sustaining attention, and hyperactivity (inability to sit still).
+It is often treated using +stimulants such as +amphetamine or +methylphenidate.
 See Chapter 11 for more details.

 #### adrenaline
 is a +hormone that is released by the +sympathetic-nervous-system in response to acute stressors, to prepare for "fight or flight" responses.